Sales Journals

 What's next?

-Now that you’ve posted the direct debit file, the next step is to send your direct debit transaction confirmation emails to your customers to let them know whether payments were successful or rejected.
+Now that you’ve posted the Cash Receipts Journals, send confirmation emails to your customers to let them know whether their payments were successful or rejected.

 Need more help?